goldginkgo/get-silver-fern-visa/README.md

 # Get SFV More Efficiently

 ## Introduction
-This application is used to watch and get a sporadically released SFV(Silver Fern Job Search Visa) quota.
+This tool is used to watch and get a sporadically released SFV(Silver Fern Job Search Visa) quota.

-It is useful when you have completed the Silver Fern Schema and payment is your only step towards SFV when places are available.

 Two functions are provided:
   - Inform the user by email if there are places available for the visa.
   - Launch Chrome, sign in SFV website and display the payment page automatically.
-(Your need to be aware of your application form id.)
+(It is useful when you have completed the Silver Fern Schema and payment is your only step towards SFV when places are available.
+So you need to be aware of your application id.)

 For command line options, refer to the following:
 ```